 Why we did this

-Between March and May 2018, the Green on the Morii Channel team walked door to door to the neighbors of Farmec Park, Gorunului Street and Scorţarilor Street and documented a number of priorities and ideas about the use of the area.
-This field research was then used as a design theme for students at UTCN’s Faculty of Architecture and Urban Planning to develop interventions that were installed in the public space for one month.
+Between March and May 2018, the Green on the Morii Channel team walked door to door to the neighbors of the Farmec Park, Gorunului Street and Scorţarilor Street and documented a series of priorities and ideas about the use of the area.
+This field research was then used as a design theme for students at UTCN’s Faculty of Architecture and Urban Planning to develop interventions that were installed for one month in the public space.

 The interventions that were tested during the month of may 2018 aimed to: